rontarrant/gtkDcoding/docs/_posts/2019-07-12-0052-mvc-v-int-combobox.md

 - `dayNumbers` – the integer data, and
 - `columnTypes` – an array of `GType` data types.

-The constructor is pretty much the same as before except that in the `for()` loop we extract a bit of data from each of the two data arrays and make the call to `setValue()` twice, once for each column.
+The constructor is pretty much the same as before except that in the `foreach()` loop we extract a bit of data from each of the two data arrays and make the call to `setValue()` twice, once for each column.

 ### The DayComboBox